highskyY8K/Gumstra/README.md

 ## Plans:

-I am doing to add support for ALL of the other doomspire games list V
+I'm going to add support for ALL of the other doomspire games V

 - [x] Official DSBB